STEVE DISCUSSES THE REAL LION KING’S LEGACY IN TANZANIA...

 For Visitors of Serengeti: Will anything be different?

 Yes & No. On an emotional level, the connection with him is that his story was unique and where his generation came from.
 For us, it was like owning a cat, except this was the kind of pet you could not cuddle with.
-Knowing his story was something we could use to both educate clients and share with honor.
+Knowing his story was something we could use to both educate clients and share with honour.

 The death of Bob Jr. won’t have an effect on the experience of safari goers.
 However, the death of Bob Jr. provided us with a wider platform to talk about some of the challenges occurring in the Serengeti, So his death may cause change and make a difference.